MicrosoftDocs/learn/learn-pr/language/dotnet-microservices/includes/5-exercise-create-docker-compose-file.md

     This code does several things:

    - First, it creates the frontend website, naming it **frontend**.
 The code tells Docker to build it, pointing to the **DockerfileStore** file.
    - Then the code sets an environment variable for the website: `ProductEndpoint=http://backend:8080`.
-This is how the frontend service finds the Products backend service.
+This code is how the frontend service finds the Products backend service.
    - A second environment variable specifies where images for products can be found.
    - The code opens a port and declares it depends on the backend service.
-     - The backend service gets created next.
-It's named **backend**.
-It's built from the same Dockerfile you created in the previous exercise.
+     - The backend service named **backend** gets created next.
+The same Dockerfile you created in the previous exercise builds it.
 The last command specifies which port to open.

-1. Switch to the **PORTS** tab, then to the right of the local addess for the **Back End** port, select the **Copy** icon.
+3. Switch to the **PORTS** tab, then to the right of the local address for the **Back End** port, select the **Copy** icon.

     ![Screenshot showing how to copy the address for the backend products service.](../media/copy-backend-address.png)

-1. Paste this URL into the `ImagePrefix` environment variable in the **docker-compose.yml** file, replacing the text `http://localhost`.
+4. Paste this URL into the `ImagePrefix` environment variable in the **docker-compose.yml** file, replacing the text `http://localhost`.
-1. Append `images` to the pasted text:
+5. Append `images` to the pasted text:

     ```docker-compose
     environment: